buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 The following behavior will execute when the configured registry is of type `git`.

-1. Pulls the image manifest for the buildpackage at `url-or-tag` if it does not already exist locally.
+1. Pulls the image manifest for the buildpackage at `image-name` if it does not already exist locally.
 1. Reads the following information from the image manifest (if any of these are missing, the command fails):
     - `id` (must include a `namespace` and `name` in the form `<namespace>/<name>`)
     - `version`